VA vs. USDA Loans: Which Program Is Right for You?

 Mortgage Insurance

-VA Loan: Zero mortgage insurance, ever.
-This applies regardless of down payment or loan amount.
+VA Loan: Zero mortgage insurance.
+Ever.
+This holds regardless of down payment size or loan amount.
+The savings compound dramatically over time.

-USDA Loan: Requires a Guarantee Fee, which includes upfront and annual components:
+USDA Loan: Requires a Guarantee Fee with both upfront and annual components.

-Winner: VA Loans - No mortgage insurance gives VA a significant cost advantage.
+Winner: VA Loans - The absence of mortgage insurance gives VA a substantial cost advantage from day one.

 USDA Guarantee Fee Lifetime Cost

-Unlike FHA mortgage insurance, USDA guarantee fees can be waived after 20 years if you refinance into a non-USDA loan.
-However, most borrowers keep USDA loans, meaning they pay the annual fee for the entire loan term.
-Over 30 years on a $300,000 home, that's roughly $32,000-$35,000 in guarantee fees.
+USDA guarantee fees differ from FHA mortgage insurance.
+They can be waived after 20 years if you refinance into a non-USDA loan.
+However, most borrowers maintain their USDA loans.
+They pay the annual fee across the full loan term.
+Over 30 years on a $300,000 home, guarantee fees total roughly $32,000 to $35,000.

 Interest Rates

-VA Loan: Typically 0.3-0.6% lower than USDA loans.
-VA rates are competitive with or better than conventional rates.
+VA Loan: Rates typically run 0.3 to 0.6% lower than USDA loans.
+VA rates are competitive with or better than conventional mortgage rates.

-USDA Loan: Rates are typically higher than VA, reflecting the slightly higher risk profile of USDA borrowers (moderate income requirement).
+USDA Loan: Rates generally sit higher than VA.
+This reflects the slightly elevated risk profile of USDA borrowers given the moderate income requirement.

-Winner: VA Loans - Lower rates compound into substantial savings over 30 years.
+Winner: VA Loans - Lower rates compound into substantial savings across 30 years.

 Real Dollar Comparison on a $300,000 Home